nathanJohnson11/nathanJohnson11.github.io/index.md

 ## Professional Self-Assessment

-Throughout my journey in the Computer Science program at Southern New Hampshire University, I have developed a comprehensive set of skills that have prepared me for success in the software development industry.
-This ePortfolio showcases my growth and expertise in key areas of computer science, including software engineering, algorithms and data structures, and database management.
+I’ve picked up a lot of skills during my time in the Computer Science program at SNHU that’ve helped me get ready for a job in software development.
+This ePortfolio shows how I’ve grown in areas like software engineering, algorithms, data structures, and working with databases.

-My time in the Computer Science program has been one of continuous learning and improvement.
-Each course built upon the foundational concepts learned in previous classes, allowing me to develop a deep understanding of software development principles.
-Starting with basic programming concepts, I progressed through more complex topics such as object-oriented design, data structures, algorithm efficiency, database design, and software security.
+The whole program was basically a steady build-up.
+Every class added something new on top of what I already knew.
+I started out with the basics like writing simple code, then moved on to more detailed stuff like object-oriented design, data structures, how to make algorithms run better, and how to set up and manage databases.
+I also learned about keeping software secure, which is a big deal these days.

-The capstone course has been instrumental in bringing together everything I've learned into a cohesive portfolio that demonstrates my abilities as a software engineer.
-Through enhancing existing projects, I've been able to showcase my technical skills while also demonstrating my ability to collaborate, communicate effectively, and consider security in software design.
+The capstone course really pulled everything together.
+I went back and improved some of my earlier projects, and through that, I was able to show off what I’ve learned—both in terms of writing code and also working with others, thinking through problems, and keeping security in mind while building software.

 | **Technical Skills** | **Soft Skills** |
 |:-----------:|:-----------:|